austintwang/plasma/README.md

 All packages can be installed using Python's pip package manager.

-To download PLASMA, click "Clone or Download" or enter
+To download PLASMA, click "Clone or Download" or enter:
 ```
 git clone https://github.com/austintwang/plasma
 ```